matrix-org/synapse/docs/federate.md

 configured correctly.
 Alternatively try the [JSON API used by the federation tester](https://matrix.org/federationtester/api/report?server_name=DOMAIN).
 Note that you'll have to modify this URL to replace ``DOMAIN`` with your ``server_name``.
 Hitting the API directly provides extra detail.

-For more details the see the [Server to Server Spec](https://matrix.org/docs/spec/server_server/r0.1.1.html#resolving-server-names).

 The typical failure mode for federation is that when the server tries to join a room, it is rejected with "401: Unauthorized".
 Generally this means that other